Why Is an LLC the Best Business Structure? (5 Reasons)

 1. Personal Asset Protection

-It does not mean you can conduct any type of activity without being held accountable - if you personally sign for a loan, accept the responsibility on behalf of the company, commit insurance fraud, or commit any other illegal activity such as not paying off your business debts, then you can be held legally accountable.
+If you sign for a loan, accept the responsibility on behalf of the company, commit insurance fraud, or commit any other illegal activity such as not paying off your business debts, you can be held legally accountable.

 However, this does not mean that the asset protection is useless - creditors and injured parties cannot seize personal assets such as your house or car when they chase after money owed to them by your company's business debts [2].